 Reviewing the Large Things

 These recommendations are really the sweet spots for reducing your iPhone’s storage mass.
 If your personal recommendations include Review Large Conversations or Large Attachments, head here first.
-All it takes is a tap on the Review line to see a list of your largest attachments or conversations.
+All it takes is a tap on the Review arrow to see a list of your largest attachments or conversations.

 From there, you choose what stays and what goes.
 It’s that easy!
 Often, the things that pop-up are attachments or conversations we’ve simply forgotten are still there.
 To delete these, just swipe on the item and select delete.
 That’s it!